 Instructions for authors

 Paediatrics & Child Health conforms to the International Committee of Medical Journal Editors (ICMJE) Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals.
 The journal uses ScholarOne Manuscripts for peer review of submissions.
 Manuscripts that contain plagiarized material will be immediately rejected.

 Articles may be submitted in English or French.
-If neither is an author’s first language, it is highly recommended that prior to submission, the manuscript is read by someone for whom English or French is their first language: even non-medical readers can often markedly improve a manuscript if they are articulate.
+If neither is an author’s first language, it is highly recommended that prior to submission, the manuscript is read by someone with excellent written English or French skills: Even non-medical readers can often markedly improve a manuscript if they are articulate.